 Download 2016 submission rules and guidelines

-The 7th edition of the Photonics Innovation Village will be organised by the Vrije Universiteit Brussel.
-By taking part in the competition, innovative researchers will be able to showcase their latest research to industry innovators and other photonics visionaries.
+The 7th edition of the Photonics Innovation Village was organised by the Vrije Universiteit Brussel.
+By taking part in the competition, innovative researchers were able to showcase their latest research to industry innovators and other photonics visionaries.